 Rebuke the devourer came to the forefront after Nineveh repented.
-The prophet Jonah was tasked by God to go to Nineveh, and cry out against it; for their wickedness is come up before Him (Jonah 1:2).
+The prophet Jonah was tasked by God to go to Nineveh, and cry out against it; for their wickedness had come up before Him (Jonah 1:2).
 As Jonah begin to enter into the city, of three days journey, he cried out and said: Yet forty days, and Nineveh shall be overthrown (Jonah 3:4).

-The people believed God, from the greatest of them even to the least.
-They turned every one from his evil way, and from the violence that were in their hands, saying: Who can tell if God will turn and repent (or relent), and turn away from his fierce anger, that we perish not (Jonah 3:9).
+The people believed God, from the greatest of them even to the least; turned every one from his evil way, and from the violence that were in their hands, saying: Who can tell if God will turn and repent (or relent), and turn away from his fierce anger, that we perish not (Jonah 3:9).

 God saw their works, that they turned away from their evil way; and God relented of the evil, that he had said that he would do, and he did it not (Jonah 3:10).
 Nineveh's response meant that God could deal with them in grace, rather than in judgment as their failure to repent would have necessitated.
 Many once godly nations need a Nineveh type repentance!